One Big Beautiful Bill Act: Employer-provided childcare credit

-Dependent Care Flexible Spending Accounts
+Dependent care flexible spending accounts

 The annual limit for a dependent care flexible spending account is increased from $5,000 per year (or $2,500 if married filing separately) to $7,500 (or $3,750 if married filing separately).

 Paid leave while on Family and Medical Leave Act leave

 The temporary tax credit for employers who give paid leave to an employee while they are on Family and Medical Leave Act leave has been made permanent.

 In order to qualify for the tax credit, the employer must pay the employee at least 50% of the employee's usual wages.
 The amount of the tax credit used to be equal to 12.5% of eligible wages paid to an eligible employee, but it now increases by 0.25% for each percentage point paid above the 50% threshold, up to a maximum credit of 25%.

 In order to be eligible for the tax credit, the employee must have worked at least six months for the employer, which is up from 12 months previously.

 Paid family and medical leave that is required under state or local law is now eligible for the tax credit, as are employer-paid amounts for qualifying paid leave insurance policies.